top of page

 The answer is “E” for all of the above.
 How many of us have received unsolicited emails presenting a solution to a problem we didn’t realize we had?
 Have you ever received an email about deals and discounts from your favorite store?
 What about a simple email wishing you a happy birthday or providing tips for the new season?

-It takes a bit of market analysis and research for initially building an email list.
-It also takes great visual design, a consistent schedule, a clear call-of-action and content of interest to your target audience to compose a successful email campaign.
+It takes a bit of market analysis and research to build an email list initially.
+It also takes great visual design, a consistent schedule, a clear call-of-action, and content of interest to your target audience to compose a successful email campaign.

-Stay in your customers’ minds with occasional emails filled with holiday messages or resources to help their lives.
-You’ve now got a newsletter that can be weekly, monthly or quarterly!
+Stay in your customers’ minds with occasional emails filled with timely messages or resources to help their lives.
+You’ve now got a newsletter to send weekly, monthly or quarterly!
 This digital form of marketing does wonders for maintaining customer relationships and loyalty.

 J. E. Hill Digital Marketing blog; email marketing; what are the parts of digital marketing